Adityas: Aditya as nakshatra devatas

 Adityas are responsible for proper functioning of the universe and in Hindu cosmology they are given lordship over celestial constellations, called nakshatras in Jyotish.
 Nakshatras are forces of universal intelligence which are intertwined with the birth-death cycle of life, identity of all created beings, events and day to day consciousness in our lives.
 In India, at Konark, in the state of Odisha, a temple is dedicated to Surya.
 The Konark Sun Temple has been declared a UNESCO World Heritage Site.
 Surya is the most prominent of the navagrahas or nine celestial objects of the Hindus.
 Navagrahas can be found in almost all Hindu temples.

 Adityas manage the Shakti of the nakshatras.
-Here are few examples.
+Here are a few examples.